DFXswiss/services/CONTRIBUTING.md

 npm run test
 ```

 Unit tests run in CI on every pull request and must pass.
+The one exception is a
+pull request whose head branch is `develop` — the release pull request — where the
+build job is skipped by design.

 #### Coverage

 Every file a pull request touches must reach **100 % statement, branch, function
-and line coverage**.
+and line coverage**, for every file Jest instruments — the `src/**/*.{ts,tsx,js,jsx}`
+set from `collectCoverageFrom` in `package.json`.
+Translations, lock files, assets
+and documentation carry no coverage and are not measured.
 Measure per file:

 ```
 npm run test -- --coverage --collectCoverageFrom='src/screens/example.screen.tsx'